 Payroll-based journals play a crucial part in determining the staffing component of a facility's rating.
 Per CMS, two factors determine the staffing rating.
 The first is the total staffing hours, and the second is the number of registered nurse (RN) hours per day.
 Given the complexity of these two factors, submitting accurate PBJs can help your facility earn or maintain five-star status.

 The information you submit in a PBJ report should focus on the activities of direct care staff.
 CMS classifies direct care staff as workers who contact residents or management of resident care interpersonally.
 Direct care staff offer services that help residents achieve mental, psychosocial, and physical well-being as much as possible.
 People who primarily focus on maintaining the environment of a facility, such as the housekeeping team, do not count as direct care staff.
+Agency hours must be included in the report.

 The report should categorize the type of work individual direct care staff members perform.
 For example, a person might be a therapist, licensed practical nurse, or registered nurse.
 Additionally, the report should provide information about how long each staff member has been working for the facility and the turnover rate.
 For each staff category, it should also include details on the providers' number of care hours per resident per day.